Sneha-0208/dual-lora-mesh/README.md

    cd dual-lora-mesh
 Install PlatformIO and open the project in VS Code or your preferred IDE.

-Connect your microcontroller board and configure platformio.ini with the correct board type, upload port, and LoRa module settings (frequency, spreading factor, etc.).
+Connect your microcontroller board and configure platformio.ini with:

+- Board type

+- Upload port

+- LoRa module settings (frequency, spreading factor, pins, etc.)

 Upload the firmware to each node.

-Configure node IDs, mesh parameters, and gateway configuration as required.
+Configure node IDs and hardware pins in the firmware as required.

-Usage
+## Usage

-Power up your first node (gateway) and ensure its LoRa module is working.
+Power up the first end node and verify its LoRa module is operational.

-Add additional nodes; they will join the mesh and start forwarding messages.
+Power the second end node; the relay node will automatically forward packets between SF7 and SF8.

-Use serial output or on-board indicators (LEDs) to monitor node connectivity and routing paths.
+Monitor serial output or on-board LEDs to check node connectivity and packet forwarding.

-Test communication between nodes, verify packet routing, and adjust parameters (such as transmit power or mesh forwarding logic) for optimal performance.

 ## Project Structure